Repelente808/Repots/README.md

+Better quality preview (its not the same video, but show the same things)

 The Repo for my hyprland dots, includes an script to automatically install (almost) everything!

 This dots isn't fully my creation, i grab a bunch of code of people and changed to apply pywal (yeah like a material you based on your wallpaper) and adjusted to my likings, the codes i remember ill put in the end with some links.